DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma Meetings/Questions.md

 Simmo Sarka and Braga
 What Physics informed ML research have you got going on

+### David Hatch
+Can each eiganmode be linked to a particular instability mode?
+For initial value solver we can find the growthrate at certain values of t.
+Through various methods we can identify the instability mode causing the density fluctuation amplitude growth.

 ### David hatch:
 Your parameters file has minor r=1, is this at the seperatrix? why there, isn't the pedestal better captured by r=0.9.
 ### David Hatch:  Linear is cheap why surrogate?